distrochooser/distrochooser/doc/architecture/decisions/0028-matrix-versions.md

 ## Consequences

 The UI might display some kind of remark at some point.
+Additional, we assume here that all matrix changes are properly populated inside of the version control.